Built between 1864 and 1872 by William Hamblen

 In 1886, John and Lizzie’s only child Josie married Charles A Tuttle, a mechanic from Stoughton Massachusetts.
 They had daughter Edna the following year.
 In 1888, Charles died for unknown reasons.
 After that, Josie and Edna moved home.
 Josie would work as a waitress and clerk for the Rines Brothers department store on Congress Street for a couple of decades.

 John Lardner died of complications from gastritis in July of 1909.
-Oddly, his name is on the 1910 census although this appears to be a cock-up on the part of the enumerator as “Jon N” is listed as a 77 year old widowed female.
-It doesn’t take a rocket surgeon to determine that this is Lizzie not John.
+Oddly, his name is on the 1910 census although this appears to be a cock-up on the part of the enumerator as “Jon N” is listed as a 77-year-old widowed female.
+It doesn’t take a rocket surgeon to determine that this is Lizzie, not John.
 Lizzie died of chronic bronchitis in 1919.
 Josie had died in 1916 although the circumstances of her death are not recorded.
 Her daughter Edna had married a South Portland electrician named Herbert Hatch a month before John Lander’s death in 1909.
-She died of died of complications from gastritis in 1913.
+She died of complications from gastritis in 1913.

 After Lizzie’s death in 1919, her estate sold the house at 129 Sherwood to the couple who had been renting the house at 131, Anders and Hannah Bruns.
 They were Danish émigrés who came to the US in the 1880s.
 They had 9 children.
 Anders was a cabinet maker on Holyoke wharf.
 He died of unknown causes in 1920.
 The Bruns family would remain in our subject until the death of the widow of Philip Bruns in 1986.

-129 is currently listed as a 2 family home.
+129 Sherwood Street is currently listed as a 2 family home.
 Condition is very good.